Elizabeth Hoiem

 Biography

-Elizabeth Massa Hoiem’s research intervenes in field of children’s literature by analyzing the rise of playful learning, or “instruction and delight,” in the context of colonization and child labor.
+Elizabeth Massa Hoiem’s research intervenes in the field of children’s literature by analyzing the rise of playful learning, or “instruction and delight,” in the context of colonization and child labor.
 Her work draws on theoretical and historical perspectives from working-class history, history of education, material culture studies, history of science, and literacy studies.

 Funded by a fellowship from the National Endowment for the Humanities, her forthcoming book, The Education of Things: Mechanical Literacy in British Children’s Literature, 1762-1860 (University of Massachusetts Press, winter 2023) reveals the class politics behind the playful literature, toys, and learning aids created during this period to teach reading along with science, technology, and economics.
 Hoiem argues that with the decline of classical learning and the rise of manufacturing, skillsets once associated with physical labor, such as tinkering or experimentation, became essential new literacies for an industrial economy.
 Families taught their children “mechanical literacy,” or the ability to interpret the laws governing how things are manipulated, created, purchased, manufactured, and exchanged.
 To do this, wealthy families favored playful learning, as distinct from learning through work, while working-class authors reclaimed manual labor as a legitimate source of knowledge about the material world.